Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 - Lilac 'Ms. Canada' (Syringa x prestoniae)

 1. Double Flowering Plum (Prunus triloba)

 A great dwarf variety, this flowering plum makes a wonderful specimen plant.
 It is good for small gardens where space is limited and does well in urban garden settings.

 The flowering plum puts out a fantastic display in spring (usually in May in northern areas) of bright pink flowers that smell like cherry.
 The flowers attract butterflies and bees with their heavenly scent.
 In summer, the flowers give way to grass-green leaves that are slightly serrated.
 In the fall, it puts on a wonderful display of bright yellow leaves.

-It is a great, hardy shrub, growing well in zones 4 to 7, in full sun and moderately moist soil.
-It grows well in any type of soil and has no problems with insects or disease, making it a truly low-maintenance shrub.
+It is a great, hardy shrub, growing best in zones 4 to 7 in full sun and moderately moist soil.
+It generally grows well in any type of soil and has no problems with insects or disease, making it a truly low-maintenance shrub.
 The flowering plum grows to about 10 to 12 feet tall with a spread of 8 feet.

 The purple leaf sand cherry is a very hearty shrub, growing from zones 2 to 8.
 It produces small, white, pleasantly scented flowers in April, followed by burgundy-purple leaves in the summer.
 In the fall, the leaves turn bright red for a stunning display.